Cyclosa turbinata

 Cyclosa turbinata is a species of orb weaver belonging to the family of spiders known as Araneidae.
 It is found in a range from the United States to Panama, West Indies, Galapagos Islands, and has been introduced into Hawaii.

-Geographic Location
+Geographic distribution

 The spider is native to the continental United States, and Mexico, but has been introduced and found in places across Hawaii, the Caribbean, Middle, and South America, the Galapagos Islands, and even Oceania.
 Its large geographic range is likely due to its ability to travel through the wind using its silk to catch the current.
 Five species of Cyclosa occur in the continental United States.

 Etymology

 The specific name is derived from the Latin word turbo, meaning spinning top, in reference to the spider's top-shaped body and its wheel-shaped webs.

 Description

 Cyclosa turbinata is a relatively small species with sizes about 4– 7 mm in length.
 Their color is a mix of browns, blacks, and whites, and their abdomen tapers to a rounded point, hence their given name.

 Females are typically within 3.3 and 5.2 mm in body length, while males are on average 2.5 mm long.

 Males are most active from March to September, while females are more active from March to October.
 Females of Cyclosa turbinata can be differentiated from females of Cyclosa conica, a very similar species, by their smaller size and the presence of two anterior dorsal humps.

 Mangora gibberosa, otherwise known as the lined orbweaver, is also commonly misidentified as C. turbinata due to its similar appearance and orb-style webs.